 Update from Johnny is that he has met a larger group of preppers since the show aired and is planning to consolidate resources.

-Next is Wilma and her family in MO.
-Wilma, a born city girl turned country girl recently moved from Dallas, Texas to an off grid location in Drury, Missouri with her husband Gary, her daughter and granddaughter.
+Next are Wilma and her family in MO.
+Wilma, a born city girl turned country girl recently moved from Dallas, Texas to an off-grid location in Drury, Missouri with her husband Gary, her daughter, and granddaughter.
 They are all preparing for an F5 tornado that will end the world, as we know it.
 Wilma has canned and dehydrated at least 6 months of food and constantly cares for her garden and livestock on their 24 acres of land.

 Wilma strongly believes that global warming is causing an increase in the number of killer tornadoes so she is preparing her family to survive if one comes to her home.

 CA: I don’t see the problem with tornadoes.
 Everything worked out for Dorothy.
 She even got a cool pair of shoes to boot.